Keon-Kim-0/Socket-Messenger/README.md

 -have seperate chat show up for different combination of users

-- chat should be saved so that previous chat shows up when returned
+-chat should be saved so that previous chat shows up when returned

 ========================